National Lampoon Presents Dorm Daze

 National Lampoon Presents Dorm Daze is a 2003 American romantic crime mystery comedy film directed by David and Scott Hillenbrand and written by Patrick Casey and Worm Miller.
-The film showcases many new and largely then-unknown actors and actresses.
-In addition to Tatyana Ali, the film also features Patrick Renna, Chris Owen, Marie-Noelle Marquis, Danielle Fishel, and Cameron Richardson.
+The film showcases many new and largely then-unknown actors and actresses, including Tony Denman, Tatyana Ali, Patrick Renna, Chris Owen, Marie-Noelle Marquis, Danielle Fishel, and Cameron Richardson.

 Plot

 As Christmas break approaches, the dormitories at Billingsley University are restless with sex-crazed students.
 Although eager to relinquish his burdensome virginity, Booker has thus far failed in this endeavor.
 His charitable older brother, Styles, does the sensible thing and hires a prostitute to usher Booker into the realm of manhood.
 However, some misunderstandings complicate this procedure, prompting sophomoric shenanigans.

 Cast

 Production

 The film was shot on location in California.
 The three major locations in California used for filming were: Los Angeles, San Diego (including Balboa Park), and Castaic.

 Release

 Box office

-Dorm Daze opened in a limited release on September 26, 2003 and earned $27,712 in its opening weekend, ranking number 66 in the domestic box office.
+Dorm Daze opened in a limited release on September 26, 2003, and earned $27,712 in its opening weekend, ranking number 66 in the domestic box office.
 At the end of its run, closing on October 17, the film had grossed $56,127.
 Overseas, in Russia, the film fared slightly better, earning $380,238.
 Worldwide, the film grossed $436,365.